tomaseketorp/LimeBootstrapServices/documentation/docs/basicUsage.md

 *   __showOnMap:__ - _Opens Google Maps with the supplied data as a search query_
 *   __vba:__ - _Provide an string of an VBA function with it's parameters separated by commas_
 *   __vbaVisible:__ - _Extends knockouts 'visible:' by executing the supplied Boolean VBA function_
+*   __appInvoke:__ - Invokes an old-style actionpad app like textfileimport or duplicatemerge

 ### Translation: Handling multiple languages
 All available translations from the Localization table are automatically available in the actionpad context.
 The same language as the logged in user uses is automatically used.
 The translations are cached in a dictionary to increase speed, but requires you to run `ThisApplication.Setup` to rebuild the dictionary if you add translations or make changes.